Institute-of-Emerging-Careers/quiz-app-2/README.md

 To install required dependencies, run `npm install` in the project root.

 ## Customizations
-You may want to change the fontawesome import link.
-The one currently in use is v5.
+You may want to change the fontawesome import link because it is a free link associated with my personal fontawesome account and is only allowed to be used on one website.
+The version currently in use is v5.